ellisonpyon/cs1302-latin-squares/README.md

 Computer programs can store latin squares in memory in various different ways, but a two-dimensional array of characters is a common approach.
-The way that a latin square is stored should be irrespective of how it is displayed to users.
+The way that a latin square is stored should be independent of how it is displayed to users.
 For example, each of the following outputs could use the exact same array as storage since the formatting for the index values and surrounding characters can be printed as the contents of